Flowers for Algernon

 Flowers for Algernon is a Hugo and Nebula award-winning novel about Charlie Gordon, a man with intellectual disabilities who undergoes surgery to enhance his cognitive abilities.
 While it is a beautifully crafted narrative, it failed to hold my attention.

-But, the storyline itself felt predictable: I anticipated that it would depict Charlie’s realization of the complexities in his world—that his friends were not truly his friends, and that his family was not the protective support system he had hoped for.
+But, the storyline itself felt predictable: I anticipated that it would depict Charlie’s realization that his seemingly simple world had unknown complexities—that his friends were not truly his friends, and that his family was not the protective support system he had hoped for.
 Several times while reading, I could see what must be coming in the next few pages, which left me to grit my teeth and push through to the next plot point.
 At other times, especially when Charlie was enduring the abuse of his mother, I contemplated abandoning the book altogether.

-In the end thought, a book that has some great components, but doesn’t come together for me.
+In the end though, a book that has some great components, but doesn’t come together for me.